 You may just start bragging to your friends and family how your baby is sleeping through the night when-suddenly-that's no longer true.
 The fact is, sleeping patterns change.

+Try to keep a nap and bedtime routine.
 Your baby will adjust if you stay consistent.
 And remember, napping can be good for tired parents too.